ECO439 Resource Economics

 - Imperfect competition in non-renewable resource markets

 - Theoretical and applied models of common property resources, including fisheries.

 - Economics of oil and gas exploitation

 - The economics of water resources

-- The economics of forestry resources
+- The economics of rotation: forests and fish

 The course will enable students to: